quintype/malibu/tutorial/redirect-url.md

 ```
-* The `sourceUrl` represent the url which needs to be redirect
+* The `sourceUrl` represents the url which needs to be redirect
-* The `destinationUrl` represent the url on which the sourceUrl need to be redirect
+* The `destinationUrl` represents the url on which the sourceUrl need to be redirect
-* The `statusCode` represent wether the redirection should be 301 (means that a new page has taken over permanently) or 302 (the page moved temporarily)
+* The `statusCode` represents wether the redirection should be status code 301 (means that a new page has taken over permanently) or 302 (the page moved temporarily)

-2. Then you need to pass `REDIRECT_URLS` to the `isomorphicRoutes` function from your app. **Note:** the
+Then you need to pass `REDIRECT_URLS` to the `isomorphicRoutes` function from your app. **Note:** the
-`REDIRECT_URLS` could be a list of objects in array or it could be a function which return list of objects in array
+`REDIRECT_URLS` could be a list of objects in an array or it could be a function which return list of objects in an array

 Open *app/server/app.js*.